Guerrilla planting of rain and native food forests

 Turning a problem into a solution

 I began beside the parking lot of a student housing complex a block away, which has long irritated neighbors with the heat radiating from the bare asphalt and the glare from the overhead parking lot lights.
 There are many bare spots where the apartment’s non-native trees (poorly adapted for our local climate, soils, and wildlife) have died out over the years, blown over in a storm, dehydrated in a drought or temporary irrigation system failure, or frosted out by a winter cold spell.

 I look for drip irrigation emitters lacking a plant or having a dead stump where there once was a plant.
-Then I make a basin shape in the soil to collect, rather than deflect, the rain.
+Then, with the blessing of the property manager, I make a basin shape in the soil to collect, rather than deflect, the rain.
 Where feasible, I make the basin deep enough to also collect stormwater runoff from an adjoining surface such as a roof, path, or street.
 Within the basin I plant the seedling, arrange the irrigation emitters to best support the seedling (each emitter progressively a bit further from the seedling to encourage its roots to spread out further), then I give the seedling and its basin a good drink by filling it with water from a 5-gallon (20-liter) bucket.
 (I don’t know when, if at all, the drip irrigation system may next emit water).
 Finally, I encircle the baby tree with rocks to show that someone cares about this plant.
 Someone wants it here.
 And perhaps ask, “Could you please let me be?
 Or even help care for me too?”

 Asking for permission or, if needed, donning camouflage